 - 7. Without very good reason and approved first by the partnership lead a trainee may not change a placement once it has been allocated; note, if a trainee rejects a placement that has been found for them, there can be no guarantee that another one can be found. - 8.
 Trainees may not 'swap' placements with their peers - 9.
-Trainees will be allocated university tutors, based on geography and the tutor's links with a school; it is not protocol to ask to change tutors once allocated. - 10.
-The placement office and primary team, welcome a school joining the primary partnership, so if trainees know or have contacts in a school that may be willing to join the partnership and offer placements, it is permissible for a trainee to approach the school to get confirmation that it is acceptable for the placement office to contact them; however, this does not guarantee the trainee a place in this school. - 11.
-Every effort will be made to inform trainees about their school experience or placement school, ten working days before the commencement of the placement/experience; if this is a block placement. - 12.
+Trainees will be allocated University tutors, based on geography and the tutor's links with a school; it is not protocol to ask to change tutors once allocated - 10.
+The placement office and primary team, welcome a school joining the primary partnership, so if students know or have contacts in a school that may be willing to join the partnership and offer placements, it is permissible for a trainee to approach the school to get confirmation that it is acceptable for the placement office to contact them; however, this does not guarantee the trainee a place in this school - 11.
+Every effort will be made to inform trainees about their school experience or placement school, ten working days before the commencement of the placement/experience; if this is a block placement, trainees will usually be informed of their PAT tutor at the same time and provided with a telephone number, a contact name and email address for the school - 12.
 In the current context in which ITE is operating, unfortunately it could be that at the ten day stage, some trainees will not have placements confirmed.
-In this instance, the trainees affected will meet with the partnership lead (not the placements team) to discuss the situation and every effort will be made to confirm placements for the trainees concerned as soon as possible - 13.
+In this instance, the trainees affected will meet with the partnership lead (not the placements office) to discuss the situation and every effort will be made to confirm placements for the trainees concerned as soon as possible - 13.
 As soon as a trainee knows where they are placed it is their responsibility to contact the school.
 This should be done initially by phone and followed up in an email.
 This point of contact should be used to confirm start times, focus etc. (e.g. for short experiences SEND, Foundation Areas, phonics).
 Trainees must contact their school for school experiences and for placement blocks.

-The placements team must be informed if you are placed in a school or setting where you have an existing personal relationship, for example previous employment, a family member as a member of staff or close family friend.
+The placements office or your SD provider must be informed if you are placed in a school or setting where you have an existing personal relationship, for example previous employment, a family member as a member of staff or close family friend.